ebnou28/Deep-Learning-MVA/README.md

 download the notebook and the file mp1.py in the same path

-the file mp1.py is imported in the notebook and functions in the files are used in the notebook
+The file mp1.py is imported in the notebook and functions in the file are used in the notebook.